skagitpublishing/vue-connextcms-site-template/README.md

 It is assumed you are building on server running Ubuntu Linux.

 1. Install [docker-connextcms](https://github.com/skagitpublishing/docker-connextcms).
-The scripts in this repository assume that the `docker-connextcms` directory is installed in your non-root user home directory, e.g. `~`
+The scripts in this repository assume that the `docker-connextcms` repository is cloned in your non-root user home directory, e.g. `~`

 2. Install Node.js and NPM on your machine.
 [This tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-16-04) shows how to install it on a Digital Ocean Droplet.
 The code in this repository has been tested against Node v6.x LTS.